How Physical Therapy Can Improve Your Life

 Incorporating New Strategies in Your Life

 Physical therapy is a powerful tool for helping you manage your RA, but it will only work when you take the time to adjust your daily life accordingly.
 If your physical therapist shows you a new way to move items at work, make sure you’re consistently following this routine.
 Plan ahead so you can do your exercises during the part of the day when you have the most energy.
-If you suffer from fatigue with your RA, include breaks in your schedule, as well, so you’re not too burnt out to follow through with your therapist’s suggested activities.
+If you suffer from fatigue with your RA, include breaks in your schedule.
+This ensures you’re not too burnt out to follow through with your therapist’s suggested activities.